CRISPR/Cas9-mediated Gene Knockout

-After the transfection of vectors coding for guide RNA and Cas9 protein, CRISPR-Cas9 is used to create a targeted, sequence-specific double-strand break is generated (Figure 1).
-The broken sites are subsequently repaired by the endogenous non-homologous end joining (NHEJ) machinery, often leading to the formation of small insertions or deletions (INDELs), which consequently result in gene knockout.
+After the transfection of vectors coding for the guide RNA and Cas9 protein, CRISPR-Cas9 is used to create a targeted, sequence-specific double-strand DNA break in the gene of interest (Figure 1).
+The broken sites are repaired by the endogenous non-homologous end joining (NHEJ) machinery, often leading to the formation of small insertions or deletions (INDELs), which consequently result in gene knockout.
 Candidate clones grown from single cells are isolated and screened to identify those containing the mutation.
 Finally, DNA sequencing of the mutant allele(s) is performed for positive clones.

 Figure 1: Site-specific double-strand break of the target DNA sequence mediated by the CRISPR-Cas9 machinery.
 The schematic is adapted from the technical bulletin "Genome Editing with Direct Cas9 RNP Delivery Design Considerations" by STEMCELL Technologies Inc. (1).

-Watch the video tutorial about gene knockout experiment using CRISPR-Cas9 technology
+Watch the video tutorial about the gene knockout experiment using CRISPR-Cas9 technology

 (1) Technical Bulletin | Genome Editing with Direct Cas9 RNP Delivery Design Considerations.
 STEMCELL Technologies Inc. (Document # 27083, version 1.0.1, Jun 2018)